yellicode/csharp-extension/docs/api.md

 Any additional interface names that the class should implement.
 ### ClassOptions.inherits: string
 Any additional class names that the class should inherit from.
+### ClassOptions.isAbstract: boolean
+Indicates if the class should be made abstract.
+By default, the value of the 'Abstract' class setting in the model is used.
 ### ClassOptions.isPartial: boolean
 Indicates if the class must be prefixed with the "partial" keyword.